 They also charge for missed calls that can be returned—meaning, if someone calls and you respond by text, email, or voicemail you will get charged.

-How it works is, Google asks the searcher a few questions after the results come up before passing it along to the service provider.
+Google asks the searcher a few questions after the results come up before passing it along to the service provider.